DangerousThings/flexsecure-applets/docs/applets/3-hmac-sha1.md

 ### Usage with KeePassXC

-Thanks to a patch by me (https://github.com/keepassxreboot/keepassxc/pull/6895, https://github.com/keepassxreboot/keepassxc/pull/6766) KeePassXC is able to interface with this applet and Yubikeys via NFC using any compatible reader.
+Thanks to a PR by me (https://github.com/keepassxreboot/keepassxc/pull/6895, https://github.com/keepassxreboot/keepassxc/pull/6766) KeePassXC is able to interface with this applet and Yubikeys via NFC using any compatible reader.
 This work on Windows, Linux and Mac.

 To add a Yubikey as protection to your Database, refer to the KeePassXC documentation (or just look at the UI).